Excel Trend Line

 How to Add and Insert Trend Line in Excel?

-To add trend line in excel first we need to insert the chart for the available data.
-Before we add a trend line just remember what are the charts that support the trend line in excel.
-We can add a trend line to a column chart, line chart, bar chart, scattered chart or XY Chart, Stock Chart, Bubble Chart.
+To add a trend line in excel first, we need to insert the chart for the available data.
+Before we add a trend line, just remember what are the charts that support the trend line in excel.
+We can add a trend line to a column chart, line chart, bar chart, scattered chart or XY Chart, Stock Chart, Bubble Chart in excel.

 But we cannot add a trend line to 3-D or Stacked Charts, Radar Charts, Pie Charts, and similar kinds of charts.

 - The best example of plotting a trend line is monthly sales numbers.
 Below are the monthly sales numbers to create a chart.

 - To add a trend line first, we need to create a column or line chart in excelLine Chart In ExcelLine Graphs/Charts in Excels are visuals to track trends or show changes over a given period & they are pretty helpful for forecasting data.
 They may include 1 line for a single data set or multiple lines to compare different data sets. for the above data.
 I am going to insert a column chart in excel for this data.

 - Once the chart is inserted, adding the trend line is easy in Excel 2013 and the above versions.
 Select the chart.
 It will show the PLUS icon on the right side.

 - Click on this PLUS icon to see various options related to this chart.
 At the end of the options, we can see the “Trend Line” option.
 Click on this to add a trend line.